 How much are you ready to pay for the marketing agency?

 Establish a budget when choosing an agency and defining a goal.
-Some marketing agencies charge by the hour; others quote one fee for the entire project.
-Also, some agencies may ask for a retainer.
+Some marketing agencies charge by the hour, yet others quote one fee for the entire project.
+Some agencies may ask for a retainer.
 Make sure that all of the details are spelled out in the contract or letter of agreement.
 That way, you won’t be surprised if you receive bills for extras such as ongoing website maintenance, fonts, etc.

 3. Do Your Homework

 Do the research and find marketing agencies you like.
 Start with their website.
 See if they have worked with other veterinary practices.
-You also want to know how long the agency has been in business and read the bios of the team members.
-A lot of people claim to be “experts” in social media, when in reality, they have an active Instagram account or are a Twitter war veteran!
+You will want to know how long the agency has been in business and read the bios of the team members.
+A lot of people claim to be “experts” in social media when in reality, they simply have an active Instagram account or are a Twitter war veteran!

 If you want to check the agency’s SEO strategy effectiveness, ask for their keywords ranking stats.
 Great ranking stats will tell you they are using a reliable marketing strategy and can help your business become better.
-You are about to forge a long-term relationship with this agency.
-Make sure that they understand the way your clinic operates, any challenges you need to overcome and what your long-term goals are.
+Without the right keywords, your digital veterinary promotions won’t get far.
+Make sure that they understand the way your clinic operates, the challenges you need to overcome, and what your long-term goals are.